awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-managerdpsettings.md

  **Description**

-The AWSSupport\-ManageRDPSettings automation document allows the user to manage common Remote Desktop Protocol \(RDP\) settings, such as the RDP port and Network Layer Authentication \(NLA\)\.
-By default, the document reads and outputs the values of the settings\.
+The AWSSupport\-ManageRDPSettings runbook allows the user to manage common Remote Desktop Protocol \(RDP\) settings, such as the RDP port and Network Layer Authentication \(NLA\)\.
+By default, the runbook reads and outputs the values of the settings\.

 **Important**
-Changes to the RDP settings should be carefully reviewed before running this document\.
+Changes to the RDP settings should be carefully reviewed before running this runbook\.

 [Run this Automation \(console\)](https://console.aws.amazon.com/systems-manager/automation/execute/AWSSupport-ManageRDPSettings)